1 all butter crust, rolled out, crimped and frozen. (Homemade or store bought pie crust is fine. It's Friendsgiving, be thankful for shortcuts!)

 In a large mixing bowl, mix pears, cranberries, cornstarch, sugar, ginger, sage and salt to make the filling.
 Give it a good stir and let the mixture sit for 30 minutes.

 Assemble the Pie!
-Preheat your oven to 375 degrees.
-Place your frozen and prepped pie crust onto a sheet pan lined with parchment paper, sprinkle a little flour and sugar at the bottom of your crust, about 1 tsp each and swirl it around.
+Preheat your oven to 375 F. Place your frozen and prepped pie crust onto a sheet pan lined with parchment paper, sprinkle a little flour and sugar at the bottom of your crust, about 1 tsp each and swirl it around.
 This will help to ensure your pie will not have a soggy bottoms!

 Using a slotted spoon, stir your filling and spoon your filling into the pie crust making sure to leave some liquid behind.
 Take your crumble from the fridge and crumble it on to the filling and pack it down.

 Serve the Pie!
 Don’t bother slicing your pie!
-Its friendsgiving, it’s a communal affair of love and tenderness.
+Its Friendsgiving, it’s a communal affair of love and tenderness.
 Top your warm pie with large scoops of vanilla ice cream, a generous drizzling of Drizzle and make it rain with flaky sea salt.
 Pass spoons around and tuck in.
 What's better than a pie enjoyed amongst the company of your friends that are your family whom you are the most thankful for.